scalatron/scalatron/README.md

 ## Contributing

 [Fork Scalatron here on github](https://github.com/scalatron/scalatron/fork) and send pull requests.
+Bring your own ideas or check out the [list of open issues](https://github.com/scalatron/scalatron/issues?state=open).
-Before embarking on something major, you can [contact the maintainer](mailto:scalatron@hotmail.com) and ask for ideas, feedback or tips on where to get started.
+Before embarking on something major, you can [contact the maintainer](mailto:scalatron@hotmail.com) and ask for feedback or tips on where to get started.

 ## License